stefanix/LasaurApp/notes.md

 -----
 - login/claim, single user restriction, keep login alive signal
 - dial in widget
-- doc link to reveal library location so people can add more files
-- open/save gcode files, show warning and link to supported features
 - shortcut keys, e.g 1,2,3 for tabs, arrors for direct control